jon-heard/obsidian-inline-scripts/README.md

 # Obsidian Plugin - Text Expander JS
-This plugin allows the user to type custom "shortcut" texts, which are then replaced (or "expanded") into javascript generated text.
+This Obsidian plugin allows the user to type text shortcuts that are replaced (or "expand") into javascript generated text.

 ## Examples:
 - Typing `;;date;` can cause the text to expand into `6/7/2021`